The Walls Within – Working with Defenses against Otherness

 Wilcken studied object design and visual communication at the Berlin University of the Arts until 1987.
 Since 1995 she has focused on the Holocaust.
 Her most famous exhibitions include Jews in Berlin – 1938–1945 in the Berlin Center Judaicum (2000) and the place of information for the Memorial to the Murdered Jews of Europe in Berlin opened in 2005.

-A research study from the Institute of Leadership and Management (ilm) suggests that the single most important feature of future leaders will be flexibility.
-However, already today flexibility is a key capability for managing companies in order to meet the complex and fast-moving challenges of the globalization and digitalization of markets.
+Flexibility is a key capability for managing companies in order to meet the complex and fast-moving challenges of globalized supply-chains and digitized markets as we have seen intensified during the covid-19 crisis.
 On the other hand, we face neo authoritarian patterns, marginalization of ideas and ‘walled up’ thinking in organizations and companies.
-They point to deeper societal patterns, especially in education, that continue to be imparted.
-They slow down the change in values in companies, for example the inclusion of women or people of culture in top management positions.
+They point to deeper rigid societal patterns, especially in education, that continue to be imparted.
+They slow down the change in values in companies, for example the inclusion of women or people of culture in top management positions and they also impair the agility of the organizations.
 The capability for adaptation of every organizational culture deserves to be analyzed.
-Because in complex and fast-moving competition, the success of companies is decided not least by their ability for adaptation through cooperation and mutual respect.
-Overcoming prejudice against business partners from other cultures or individual colleagues requires emotional maturity, social skills, and an understanding of the psychodynamics and power of unconscious valencies.
+Because in complex and fast-moving competition, the success of companies is decided not least by their ability for adaptation through cooperation, mutual respect and a deeper understanding of the value deficits in the way they respond to demand from customers and citizens.
+Overcoming prejudice against business partners from other cultures or individual colleagues requires emotional maturity, social skills, and an understanding of the psychodynamics and power of unconscious valencies – and so does understanding the situation the organization is in.

 Panel 3 Speakers: